jjangga0214/node-stable-pty/README.md

 ## Benefits

-- __Compatibility__: Every node.js version of >=16 is compatible.
+- __Compatibility__: *Every* Node.js version of >=16 is compatible.
-(<small>Note that this cannot be guaranteed with other packages like `node-pty`.</small>)
+_(Note that other packages like `node-pty` cannot guarantee this level of compatibility.)_
+- __N-API__: `stable-pty` only depends on Node.js [N-API](https://medium.com/the-node-js-collection/n-api-next-generation-node-js-apis-for-native-modules-169af5235b06), the official stable native addon API.
+It is recommended over the old way of writing C/C++ code directly depending on V8 and/or [NAN](https://github.com/nodejs/nan) APIs.
+- __Portable PTY__: `stable-pty` ships portable PTY internally, so you don't have to experience subtle unreproducible issues depending on the different environment.
 - __Cross-Platform__: macOS, Linux, and Windows are all supported.

-- __Stability__: `stable-pty` consumes Node.js [N-API](https://medium.com/the-node-js-collection/n-api-next-generation-node-js-apis-for-native-modules-169af5235b06), the official stable native addon API, which is recommended over the old way of writing C/C++ code directly depending on V8 and/or [NAN](https://github.com/nodejs/nan) APIs. `stable-pty` is written in Rust, free from weird memory issues. `stable-pty` ships portable PTY, so you don't have to experience subtle unreproducible issues depending on the different environment.
+- __Written in Rust__: Free from weird memory issues.

 ## License